 Why is post-market surveillance so important?

 PMS requirements were formally added to the EU regulation following the fallout from the PIP scandal, in which unapproved silicone gel was used in a popular breast enhancement product, causing 30% of implants to rupture.
 300,000 women in as many as 65 countries were injured over two decades, as the company involved had no means of monitoring or acting on reports of product malfunctions.

 All medical device manufacturers must have a documented system in place that:

 - Captures and reports on all adverse events related to their devices

-- Proactively generate and store feedback about these devices via various mechanisms
+- Proactively generates and stores feedback about these devices

-To do this effectively (and demonstrate they have a repeatable system for doing so) the regulation requires companies to:
+To do this effectively, the regulation requires companies to:

 - Produce required reports based on those plans

-This information includes user feedback, trend reports, clinical follow-up data, and the like.
-The plan should cover:
+A post-market surveillance plan, addresses the collection and utilisation of information such as user feedback, trend reports, clinical follow-up data, and more.
+This plan should include: